rqlite/rqlite/README.md

 ## Quick Start

-The quickest way to get running is to download a pre-built release binary, available on the [Github releases page](https://github.com/rqlite/rqlite/releases).
+The quickest way to get running is to download a pre-built release binary, available on the [GitHub releases page](https://github.com/rqlite/rqlite/releases).
 Once installed, you can start a single rqlite node like so:
 ```bash
 rqlited -node-id 1 ~/node.1
 ```